 We walked around this Isla for about 30 minutes, catching a glimpse of white tip sharks and a ray resting in the water below.
 So, I suppose with the penguins and the ray, it wasn’t a total waste of money and still a fun way to spend the morning!

-Cost of 3 Nights Accommodation on San Cristobal Island: $45
+Cost of 3 Nights Accommodation on San Cristóbal Island: $45

 I had a mutual friend from California who was disembarking his live-aboard cruise on the same day as my arrival so we decided to split a taxi ($60 for the day) to take us to three different places on the island.

-The first stop on our taxi tour was the only freshwater lake on the islands, Laguna El Junco.
+The first stop on the taxi tour was the only freshwater lake on the islands, Laguna El Junco.
 From the parking lot, it’s a brief 10-minute walk uphill to the crater of a volcano that is filled with fresh water.
 It was quite cloudy at the top limiting our visibility of the entire lagoon.
 However, overhead we could see the frigate birds using the freshwater to clean their feathers!

 The third and final stop on this tour was a small beach called Puerto Chino that was filled with sea lions, including little pups.
 Besides a couple with a child, we were the only other humans at this beach.
 The waves were calm and perfect for snorkeling, had we brought our snorkel gear!
 This is a great place to cool off, enjoy the quiet, and get a good giggle at the sea lions doing their thing!

-Cost for four-hour taxi tour: $30
+Cost for four-hour taxi tour: $30/person

-360 Tour
+360 Snorkeling Tour to Kicker Rock

-The main activity I wanted to do on San Cristobal was snorkeling at Kicker Rock and the best way to do this was on a 360 tour.
+The main activity I wanted to do on San Cristóbal was snorkeling at Kicker Rock and the best way to do this was on a 360 tour.
 So, I signed up with Galapagos Eco Fishing as they included the snorkel, wetsuit, fins, as well as lunch and snacks for a fair price of $130.
-This was the longest tour I’d done, leaving at 7:30 am and returning around 4 pm.
+This was the longest tour I’d done, leaving at 7:30 am and returning around 4:00 pm.

 The tour takes you to multiple white sandy beaches where you have the option to snorkel, swim, or simply relax.
 Additionally, there is open sea fishing at Punta Pitt.
 Unfortunately, our boat did not catch anything, but it was relaxing being on the water, watching turtles swim by and a variety of birds flying overhead.